Child Protection and Safeguarding

 At all stages of the reporting and referral process, the pupil will be informed of the decisions made, actions taken and reasons for doing so.
 Discussions of concerns with parents will only take place where this would not put the pupil or others at potential risk of harm.
 The school will work closely with parents to ensure that the pupil, as well as their family, understands the arrangements in place, such as in-school interventions, is effectively supported, and knows where they can access additional support.

-30. Concerns about staff and safeguarding practices
+31. Concerns about staff and safeguarding practices

 Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy.
 If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).

-31. Allegations of abuse against staff
+32. Allegations of abuse against staff and low-level concerns

 There are clear policies in line with those from the CSAP (Children's Safeguarding Assurance Partnership) for dealing with allegations against people who work with children.